 The 9 box model, also known as a 9 box grid or a 9 box matrix, is widely used in talent management.
 It was developed by McKinsey & Company and has been around since the 1970s.
 This management consultancy firm worked extensively with General Electric.
 It seems like it still has much to offer in the 21st century.

 The remarkable thing about the 9 box matrix is that it was used to compare business units, not employees.
 Also, the criteria used were different.
 The model quickly proved to be transferable to other areas.
 HR professionals apply the grid to identify employee growth potential based on current performance scores.

-In this article, we explain what the 9 box grid is and what it is used for.
+This article explains the 9 box grid and what it is used for.
 We also cover the pros and cons of using this method and raise awareness of the potential pitfalls.
 We summarize a quick list of dos and don'ts when applying the model.

 Hopefully, in the end, you'll have a clear idea of how to incorporate this model into your talent management strategy.

 What is the 9 box grid model?

 The 9 box model is a way to display company employees' distribution based on two criteria on a two-dimensional matrix or grid.
 These two criteria are usually performance and potential.
 It allows managers and HR professionals to identify the employees with the highest growth potential and invest wisely in the company's talent pool.

 The 9 box grid is a talent management tool with a common application in succession planning and performance management.
 Perhaps the most quoted use is for identifying future leaders and preparing them for their critical roles.

 In such a case, 9 box talent review tool has been useful for more than five decades.
 It has proved itself in various scenarios and has helped hundreds of companies.
 At this point, the crucial part of the 9-box talent review instrument is its use cases.

 What is the 9 box grid used for?